alex289/what-do-we-eat/Readme.md

 Use the cli to add food to the List or make your own json list.

-Run `node food.js --help` to get to know how to use it
+Run `node food.js` to get to know how to use it